-Patagonia’s founder, Yvon Chouinard, has just announced that he and his family will donate their shares in the company (98%), valued at $3 billion dollars to fight climate change.
-Patagonia was founded 50 years ago, in 1973, by Yvon Chouinard, a passionate rock climber with a strong enthusiasm for encouraging the preservation of the planet.
+Patagonia’s founder, Yvon Chouinard, has just announced that he and his family will donate their 98 percent share of the company, valued at $3 billion dollars, to fight climate change.
+Patagonia was founded 50 years ago, in 1973, by Chouinard, a passionate rock climber with a strong enthusiasm for encouraging the preservation of the planet.

 ‘We’re making Earth our only shareholder’

 The word sustainability and all of its meanings are deeply engrained into the roots of Patagonia’s history and it continues to play an important role in the ethos of the company.
 The company’s vision statement literally states: “Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.”

 Patagonia is completely aware that they are operating in a business space where profits are prioritised with zero care for the harm done to the environment, however Chouinard has decided to take the company in another direction, highlighting quality over quantity, so that consumers are purchasing investment pieces and limiting their clothing consumption.

 To further emphasise how seriously Patagonia takes their environmental commitments, the company has achieved a B-Level rating from B-Labs, which evaluates businesses on their impact on their major stakeholders: its workers, customers, community, and the environment.
 B-Labs also ensures that the companies it certifies maintain a level of transparency over their products and their impact.